-Currently the largest cruise ship in the world, Symphony of the Seas deserves to be celebrated, and not only for her size.
-After her launch in 2018, she quickly became one of the favorites of Royal Caribbean cruisers.
+Symphony of the Seas is among the largest cruise ships in the world, but she's worth sailing on for more than just her size.
+In the years since her launch in 2018, she quickly became one of the favorites of Royal Caribbean cruisers.

 Filled to the brim with dining options and activity choices, there really is something for everyone on Symphony of the Seas.
 The ship is as much the destination as the ports she visits, and is a perfect ship for new cruisers or those looking for lots to do on board.